 acknowledging your assistance in seeking help

 Who does this help?
 Individuals in need of medical

 assistance due to over intoxication and persons who seek medical assistance,

 but may also be under the influence of alcohol (Likewise, failure to report a

 serious alcohol emergency will result in more severe consequences through the

 Office of Student Rights and Responsibilities.)
 More information can be found here.

 Where can I find more information about the University's Title IX policy if I have experienced sexual harassment or a form of gender discrimination?
-Dr. Lathan Turner in the Dean of Students Office is the University's Deputy Title IX Coordinator for students.
-He can be contacted at the address below, and more information is available on their website.
+The Dean of Students Office is where students can (need to) report if they have been sexually harassed or are experiencing a form of gender discrimination.
+Please visit the Dean of Students Office at the address below, and more information is available on their website (www.ecu.edu/dos).